Central Naval Museum: Soviet era

 In August 1939 the Central Naval Museum was relocated to the Stock Exchange building.
 It opened in its new location in February 1941, but its work was interrupted four months later by the German invasion of the Soviet Union and the beginning of the Great Patriotic War.

 The museum today

-The museum supports business relationships and organizes joint exhibitions with dozens of Russian and foreign museums.
+The museum organizes joint exhibitions with Russian and foreign museums.